ppy/osu-wiki/wiki/Community/Forum/Off-Topic/en.md

 Given the nonsensical nature of OT, the majority of threads and discussions carried out therein are of very poor quality.
 Threads are rarely considered great, but when they are they are said to have reached valhalla.

-The term was first used by [Ephemeral](https://osu.ppy.sh/users/102335) in the [ITT: We're Dirty](https://osu.ppy.sh/community/forums/topics/40298) thread, and subsequently a few times after.
+The term was first used by ::Ephemeral::{ user-id=102335 } in the [ITT: We're Dirty](https://osu.ppy.sh/community/forums/topics/40298) thread, and subsequently a few times after.
 Since then, other people in the subforum have adopted the term.

 ### Old Avatar Week